sitegeist/Sitegeist.Monocle/README.md

 ## Best practices

-It is a good idea and our intention to use Sitegeist.Monocle together with "atomic design" (see: http://patternlab.io/about.html) "CSS BEM" (see: http://getbem.com/introduction/).
+It is a good idea and our intention to use Sitegeist.Monocle together with "atomic design" (see: http://patternlab.io/about.html) and "CSS BEM" (see: http://getbem.com/introduction/).
 Nevertheless Sitegeist.Monocle will not enforce any of this.